microsoft/AdaptiveCards/source/nodejs/tests/test-adaptive-card-schema/README.md

 ## Testing

 1. Make sure you've built first
-1. Make sure you've also generated the Adaptive schema first, see `typed-schema` for instructions
+1. Make sure you've also generated the Adaptive schema first, see `ac-typed-schema` for instructions
 1. `npm run test`
 1. Alternatively, you can run `npm run build-and-test`